 Mr. Steinbarger has served as our Chief Revenue Officer since February 2020, holding primary responsibility for developing and communicating growth strategies, sales & marketing, corporate development and investor relations activities.
-Prior to February 2020, he served as Vice President of Business Development since joining the company in May 2018.
+From May 2018 to February 2020, he served as our Vice President of Business Development.
 Prior to joining the Company, Mr. Steinbarger was a Senior Vice President of Investment Banking at Raymond James.
 While at Raymond James, he was responsible for advising companies across a range of industries on capital markets, mergers & acquisitions, and debt financing transactions, including the recreational products sector.
 Mr. Steinbarger received his M.B.A. from the Crummer Graduate School of Business at Rollins College, and graduated with a B.S. in Accounting from the University of Central Florida.